 Post Graduate Certificate in Education 2006

 I have experience of working with clients over a range of issues in a variety of settings over the years: an FE college with young and mature students; a GP practice.
 For 10 years, until 2014, I provided pregnancy counselling in the Edinburgh Family Planning and Well Woman service (now the Lothian Sexual Health service).
 I offered counselling to women and couples who needed help in making a decision about an unintended pregnancy and to those who needed support following a decision to terminate their pregnancy.
-Apart from my private practice, I also volunteer in a project which provides counselling for people in an area of multiple deprivation.
+I worked as a volunteer counsellor for 7years in a project serving people in an area of multiple deprivation.

 College of Sexual and Relationship Therapists

 COSCA is the professional body for counselling and psychotherapy in Scotland, and seeks to advance all forms of counselling and psychotherapy and the use of counselling skills by promoting best practice and through the delivery of a range of sustainable services.
 COSCA Counsellor Accreditation is a pathway to entry onto the UKRC.

 It is a requirement of all individual and organisational members of COSCA to abide by its Statement of Ethics and Code of Practice and be accountable to the Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership